Skip to main content

 Hail Resistance

-Central Texas gets hit by major hail 3-5 times per year.
+Central Texas sees several significant hail events every year.
 Look for Class 4 impact resistance ratings.
 Metal and high-quality asphalt shingles perform best.

 Heat & UV Resistance